ullibniss/INNO-Networks-Engineering/INR_5th_lab_Fedorov_Alexey.md

 ![image](https://github.com/user-attachments/assets/057abad3-5f3f-455e-8b4b-6b54c3fce221)

-Results are good.
-File transfer with stict priority has bigger bitrate than default iperf3 test.
+The results are good.
+The file transfer with strict priority has a higher bitrate than the default `iperf3` test.

 ## 2.7 Choice and install any tool that you like for bandwidth control/netflow analysis/network control & monitoring.
 Play around with the network settings and show the different QoS metrics via UI.

-The mojority of tools for with GUI are to complex (for example Zabbix, Nagios - general purpose monitoring systems).
-On the other hand, the are many good CLI tools to Analyze, but they have no UI.
-I decided to use built in Mikrotik tools, because it is very convenient.
+The majority of tools with a GUI are too complex (for example, Zabbix and Nagios — general-purpose monitoring systems).
+On the other hand, there are many good CLI tools for analysis, but they lack a UI.
+I decided to use built-in MikroTik tools because they are very convenient.

-I will use `torch` tool.
-Using this tool we can see exact bitrate of our rules in test runtime.
+I will use the `torch` tool.
+Using this tool, we can see the exact bitrate of our rules in real-time during the test.

 iperf3 default: